lammps/lammps/doc/src/mdi.rst

 The MD command performs a simulation using the most recent >NSTEPS value.
-The OPTG command performs a minimization using the 4 convergence paremeters from the most recent >TOLERANCE command.
+The OPTG command performs a minimization using the 4 convergence parameters from the most recent >TOLERANCE command.
 The 4 parameters sent are those used by the :doc:`minimize <minimize>` command in LAMMPS: etol, ftol, maxiter, and maxeval.